Take a deep breath.

-My method is so different, so simple and so (uber-)effective that by the time you finish reading this post (3-4 minutes), you will know everything that you'll ever need to know.
+My meditation method is so different, so simple and so effective that by the time you finish reading this post (3-4 minutes), you will know everything that you'll ever need to know.
 It's free.

-While my approach to meditation (aka The Deepest Breath) is based on the devanagari/sanskrit word AUM (aka OM) and its relation to deep breathing - my technique is completely devoid of spirituality, religion and guru-ism (aka No Funky Holy Woman/Man Vibe Whatsoever).
+While my approach to meditation is based on the devanagari/sanskrit word AUM (aka OM) and its relation to deep breathing - my technique is completely devoid of spirituality or religion.
+It is open to all religions and spirits.

 When you type the word aum into wikipedia, you are redirected to om.

--m is the sound that happens when, using au-, you cannot empty any more air from your lungs, and air forces its way in. -m is the sound of the biggest intake of blood-fueling oxygen that you've inhaled since Dr. Nick smacked you on your newborn baby bottom.
+-m is the sound that happens when, using au-, you cannot empty any more air from your lungs, and air forces its way in. -m is the sound of the biggest intake of blood-fueling oxygen that you've ever inhaled.

 For a person of average fitness and lung capacity, after very, very little practice, 15 minutes of au-m guided meditation will prove to be the equivalent of 3 hours sleep.
 Do it for an hour.
-Sit beneath a frangipani tree for a day, (bigshots).
+Sit beneath a frangipani tree for a day.

-Oh yeah - that reminds me. au-m is a perfect template for the sounds of exhaling and inhaling, and as a template, it will fall away, unveiling Every (Hokum) Guru's Holy Grail :
+Oh, and that reminds me.
+Au-m is a perfect template for the sounds of exhaling and inhaling, and as a template, it will fall away, unveiling Every Guru's Holy Grail : The Empty Mind.

 WARNING!
 If you have or suspect you may have existing cardio-pulmonary issues, please refrain from taking part in this exercise!
 I think that my method is very useful for people with limited breathing capacity and those with heart problems, but the method requires some adjusting.
 I'll address this issue soon.

-You'll need a reliable alarm clock that you triple check each time you set it, or a friend that you can trust to behave sensibly.
+You'll need a reliable alarm clock that you triple check each time you set it, or a friend who can keep time.

 Put on some loose-fitting clothes.
 If you either cannot sit in full lotus or half lotus, or you don't know what "lotus" is - sit on the floor with your legs crossed and your back against a wall, with your forearms resting on the top of your thighs with one hand, palm up, resting atop the other.
 Sit tall and straight.

-I started this practice sitting with my back against a wall in the bottom of a closet, so sit with your back against a wall if that's more comfortable.
+I started this practice sitting with my back against a wall in a closet, so sit with your back against a wall if that's more comfortable.
 Be sure to sit up straight.